 A Geographical and Disciplinary Expansion

 In 1993, David French retired, having consolidated the Institute’s position as a major research hub for Anatolian archaeology.
 Anthropologist David Shankland acted as Director from 1993 to 1995, before Roger Matthews was appointed fifth Director in 1996.
-During his time in office the Institute undertook a major reorganisation of available resources, resulting in a significant reduction of staff in Ankara, counterbalanced by greater financial support given to a large range of archaeological and other projects, including the Ancient Paphlagonia Survey (Çankırι), the Kerkenes Dağ Survey, the Madra Çay Survey (Ayvalık), the Çatalhöyük Excavations, and the Amorium Excavations.
+During his time in office the Institute supported a wide range of archaeological and other projects, including the Ancient Paphlagonia Survey (Çankırι), the Kerkenes Dağ Survey, the Madra Çay Survey (Ayvalık), the Çatalhöyük Excavations, and the Amorium Excavations.

 In 2001, Hugh Elton was appointed the sixth Director of the Institute.
 He launched the Göksu Archaeological Project in an area earmarked for flooding by the Mut dam.
 The project aimed at revealing changing settlement patterns in the river valley and the uplands via a multi-period survey.
-During the later 1990s and early 2000s, both the geographical and the disciplinary areas covered by Institute projects gradually expanded.
+In 2004, the name of the institute changed from the ‘British Institute of Archaeology at Ankara’ to the ‘British Institute at Ankara’ in order to reflect the new cross-disciplinary direction of research.
+In 2006, Lutgarde Vandeput was appointed the seventh Director of the BIAA.
+She led a multi-period and multi-disciplinary archaeological survey in Pisidia, and undertook the task of furthering the expansion of the Institute across the humanities and the social and political sciences.
 This was reflected in the sponsorship of excavations at Apsaros and Pichvnari in Georgia, the anthropological work of David Shankland at Çatalhöyük, and projects on climate history, the Genoese legacy in the Black Sea and the architecture of Ottoman houses.

 The British Institute at Ankara